kuanyewleong/coloured_image_classification/README.md

-# An Easy to use Coloured Image Classifiction Module
+# An Easy to use Coloured Image Classification Module

 Example of running the script for dataset called area3, train with resnet50, random weights, 3000 samples:
 ```bash